-Minsky (1959) reworked this theory, adding 'floors and ceilings' that imposed 'new initial conditions' on the model, interpreted as 'reflecting effective supply constraints' (Minsky, 1959, pp. 133-134).
-He showed that the time path of income generated by such a linear-accelerator model 'can generate either (a) steady growth, (b) cycles, (c) booms, or (d) long depressions' (Minsky, 1959, p.
-134).
-He demonstrated that 'by feeding financial and money market developments into the formal model through the ratchet in the consumption function, booms and depressions of varying amplitude and length can be generated' (Minsky, 1959, p.
-135).
-He used this model to explain the robust growth that followed WWII: forced wartime saving, highly liquid balance sheets (due in large part to wartime deficit spending), and exploitation of wartime technological change and accumulated productive capacity led to high autonomous consumption and high potential ('ceiling') output.
-He concluded that:
+Minsky (1959) reworked this model, adding "floors and ceilings" that imposed "new initial conditions" on the model, interpreted as "reflecting effective supply constraints".

+(Minsky 1959 pp. 133-4) He showed that the time path of income generated by such a linear-accelerator model "can generate either (a) steady growth, (b) cycles, (c) booms, or (d) long depressions".
+(Minsky 1959, p.
+134) He demonstrated that "by feeding financial and money market developments into the formal model through the ratchet in the consumption function, booms and depressions of varying amplitude and length can be generated."
+(Minsky 1959, p.
+135) He used this model to explain the robust growth that followed WWII: forced war-time saving, highly liquid balance sheets (due in large part to war-time deficit spending), and exploitation of war-time technological change and accumulated productive capacity led to high autonomous consumption and high potential ("ceiling") output.
+He concluded that depressions to occur, it is necessary for the ratio of equilibrium income to ceiling income to decrease or for depreciation ratios to increase....
+[T]his could occur if the downturn were accompanied by a financial crisis or if the preceding boom had been associated with a relatively small increase or even a decrease in the liquid asset position of households and firms.
+(Minsky 1959, p.
+144)